-Setting Description Factory Default IP Address of TFTP The IP or name of the remote TFTP server.
-Must be set up None Server before downloading or uploading files.
+Setting Description Factory Default IP Address of TFTP Server The IP or name of the remote TFTP server.
+You must set up the IP or name of the remote TFTP server before downloading or uploading files.
+None

 Configuration Files Path and Name